 Many definitions are given to consciousness but yet no definitive answer.
 However, here's the most succinct definition for the sake of this discourse I could come up with:

-"CONSCIOUSNESS refers to a collapse of wave of possibilities resulting in a subjective multi-sensory perceptual experience and involving multiple parallel processes such as interpreting sensory data stream, retrieving and creating memories, using imagination, envisioning the future, planning, thinking, self-reflecting, reacting to the sensory input, and being aware about the surroundings.
-Consciousness is a first-person phenomenological experience of an entity; it feels like something to be that entity.
+"CONSCIOUSNESS refers to a collapse of wave of possibilities resulting in a subjective multi-sensory perceptual experience and involving multiple parallel processes such as interpreting sensory data streams, retrieving and creating memories, using imagination, envisioning the future, planning, thinking, self-reflecting, reacting to the sensory input, and being aware about the surroundings.
+Consciousness is a first-person phenomenal experience of an entity; it feels like something to be that entity.
 Consciousness can be identified as an underlying mathematical pattern, can also be viewed as meta-algorithmic information processing and quantified via feedback loops in interacting with environment."

-The arrival of the AI matching human-level intelligence is estimated by futurist Ray Kurzweil around 2029, "when computers will get as smart as humans".
+The arrival of the AI matching human-level intelligence is estimated by futurist Ray Kurzweil around 2029, "when computers will get as smart as humans."
 By then, computers will possess emotions and personality... and, I'd argue, their own subjective experience, i.e. consciousness, and even spirituality.
 "When I talk about computers reaching human levels of intelligence, I'm not talking about logical intelligence," says Ray Kurzweil.
 "It is being funny, and expressing a loving sentiment...
 That is the cutting edge of human intelligence."

 Do biological systems hold monopoly on self-awareness?
 As Dr. Bruce MacLennan puts it: “I see no scientific reason why artificial systems could not be conscious, if sufficiently complex and appropriately organized.”
-If Nature made its way to human-level conscious experience, ultimately we should be able to replicate the same in our machines.
-In the next few short years, programmable sentience will become relatively easier to develop - an Artificial General Intelligence (AGI) entity must have a reliable internal [virtual] model of the "external" world, as well as attentional focus and intentionality within their cognitive architecture.
+If Nature made its way to human-level conscious experience, ultimately we should be able to replicate the same in our empathetic machines.
+In the next few short years, programmable sentience will become relatively easier to develop -- an Artificial General Intelligence (AGI) entity must have a reliable internal [virtual] model of the "external" world, as well as attentional focus and intentionality within their cognitive architecture.
 Already, deep learning algorithms aim to simulate the activity in the vast network of neurons in the neocortex, the part of our brains where thinking occurs.
 These artificial neural networks learn to recognize patterns in digital representations of various types of data, including images and sounds, just like our children do.*